How to Plan Around the Inflation Reduction Act’s Rollout

 Consider upgrading a few windows to Triple pane, ENERGY STAR models.
 There is a new $600 annual federal tax credit for low u-factor windows, but it tends to cap out after a few windows.
 Consider just having a few windows installed each year, and you’ll qualify for the $600 tax credit each year!

-Between insulating, windows and/or energy assessments, you’ll qualify for $1,200 in tax credits in 2023!
+Between insulating, windows and/or energy assessments, you’ll likely qualify for $1,200 in tax credits in 2023!

 It is expected that by 2024 the HOMES & HEERA rebate programs will be available, or close to it.
 Implement what was recommended by your energy assessment to utilize the $2,000 - $8,000 rebates for what was found to reduce energy use by 20% or more.

 Consider an air-source heat pump or heat pump water heater too, with thousands off the cost of installing them and up to $2,000 in tax credits specifically for heat pumps on top of the $1,200 you’ll also have available for other upgrades made in insulation, air sealing, HVAC, windows and more.
 Your energy assessor can help you find out what to expect with heat pumps in your home.

 Once you have looked at where you can upgrade the building’s envelope (what keeps you separate from outside), and you are starting your path down electrifying devices like heat pumps, induction ovens, etc to get off of gas.
 Consider looking at solar panels to start to source your electricity from renewable sources.
 You’ll qualify for 30% federal tax credit for solar, window and geothermal systems you install.